Kernel-U-Net: Multivariate Time Series Forecasting using Custom Kernels: Related works

-\textbf{Transformer}\\ Transformer \cite{vaswani_attention_2017} was initially introduced in the field of Natural Language Processing(NLP) on language translation tasks.
-It contains a layer of positional encoding, blocks that are composed of layers of multiple head attentions, and a linear layer with SoftMax activation.
+Transformer \cite{vaswani_attention_2017} was initially introduced in the field of Natural Language Processing (NLP) on language translation tasks.
+It contains a layer of positional encoding, blocks composed of layers of multiple head attentions, and a linear layer with SoftMax activation.
 As it demonstrated outstanding performance on NLP tasks, many researchers follow this technique route.
-Bidirectional Encoder Representations from Transformers (BERT)\cite{devlin_bert_2019} is designed to pre-train deep bidirectional representations from the unlabeled text by joint conditioning on both left and right context in all layers.
-Generative Pre-trained Transformer 3(GPT-3) pre-trained a massive transformer-based model using 175 billion parameters \cite{brown_language_2020} and achieved strong performance on different types of downstream natural language tasks without requiring any fine-tuning.

-Later, Vision Transformers (ViTs) \cite{dosovitskiy_image_2021} ViT applies a pure transformer directly to sequences of image patches to classify the full image and outperformed CNN based method on ImageNet\cite{deng_imagenet_2009}.
+Vision Transformers (ViTs) \cite{dosovitskiy_image_2021} applied a pure transformer directly to sequences of image patches to classify the full image and outperformed CNN based method on ImageNet\cite{deng_imagenet_2009}.
 Swin Transformer \cite{liu_swin_2021} proposed a hierarchical Transformer whose representation is computed with shifted windows.
 As a shifted window brings greater efficiency by limiting self-attention computation to non-overlapping local windows, it also allows cross-window connection.
 This hierarchical architecture has the flexibility to model at various scales and has linear computational complexity concerning image size.